 This doesn’t mean social media is always a bad thing, many local communities will have groups where they share useful information.
 You might find your neighbours posting suspicious behaviour to keep an eye out for or any escaped pets that need tracking down.
 It can be a great tool for pet owners when used responsibly.

-Here at British Pet Insurance we understand just how devastating the theft of a pet can be.
+Here at British Pet Insurance, we understand just how devastating the theft of a pet can be.
 That’s why we offer help in tracking them down by providing budget for advertising and offering a reward within our dog pet insurance policies found on our website.

 Owning a dog can be a fun and rewarding experience

 However, if they suffer an illness or injury, it can also be both stressful and expensive.
 British Pet Insurance Services can provide the support you and your dog need, whether it is with your insurance cover, making a claim or just helpful advice along the way.Get a quote